sunskyhsh/PublicCourse/homework3/README.md

 **What to submit:** Your C++ implementation of rotation/rotation_test.cc to pass the unit tests non-trivially.
 Note, you should implement the conversion by yourself instead of using any existing APIs.

 ** Note that the test has been updated.
 Please update to the latest version.
-Thanks to @hqztrue for pointing out the mistake. **
+Thanks to @hqztrue and @Chenyao2333 for pointing out the mistakes. **

 ### 2. Chessboard distortion